theonize/Currier/Gloss/Malachi/Malachi 3.md

 # Malachi 3

+2) refiner's fire is hot enough to melt metal
+...the purpose being to forcibly separate impurities for removal (the dross) fuller's soap is meant for cleansing cloth
+...it is harsh and leaves the cloth able to be dried and "fulled" i.e. fluffed and workable

 7) you were born into a world that had already rejected Yahweh "LORD of hosts" ~ the commander of the greatest army ~ beckons us to come to him The question of how [to return] is answered by a rhetorical: